-No dog-owner would knowingly endanger his pet, but sometimes we don’t recognize all the dangers.
-With the onset of high heat, some dogs are needlessly suffering.
+No dog owner would knowingly endanger their pet, but sometimes we don’t recognize all the dangers.
+With the onset of high heat, some dogs needlessly suffer.

-High temperatures and lack of hydration can quickly harm or kill your dog.
+High temperatures and lack of hydration can quickly harm or even kill your dog.

 § Never leave an animal in a closed car in the summer, even for a few minutes.

-§ When walking or running with your dog in the summer, always make sure you carry water and a container he can use, and offer it to him frequently.
+§ When walking or running with your dog in the summer, always make sure you carry water and a container it can use, and offer it to the pet frequently.

-§ If your dog wants to slow down or stop, he may be overheated—stop and give him a break.
+§ If your dog wants to slow down or stop, it may be overheated—stop and give it a break.

 Owners can avoid EIC by reducing exercise routines or lowering the level of difficulty.
 Keep the dog hydrated, allow breaks, and use common sense on hot days.